TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 eval "$(conda shell.bash hook)"
 ```

-Then, launch assemblycomparator2 with this command: (We will start it with an ampersand (&) at the end, to fork the process and let it continue running even if you disconnect your laptop from the network.)
+Then, launch the pipeline with this command: (We will start it with an ampersand (&) at the end, to fork the process and let it continue running even if you disconnect your laptop from the network.)

 ```bash